 Tip #4.
 Grammar, spelling and punctuation.

-“I am sells 4 tickets to game on Monday Oct.
-2 for Chiefs vs. Redskins.
-Tickets are guarnateed and can be delivered ASAP need to know if you want them immediatly.
-Selling tickets quick because I am going out of town and will not be at game in time.”
-This offer is too good to be true but it also has a lot of misspellings, bad grammar and missing punctuation.
+“I am sells 4 tickets to concert Taylor Swift on Wenesday September 8th for $150 total.
+Tickets are guarnateed and can be delivered ASAP need to know if you want them immediatly.”
+This offer seems too good to be true but it also has a lot of misspellings, bad grammar and missing punctuation.
 Be cautious as this may be a sign of ticket scams or fraud.

 Tip #5.
 Official looking yet not official emails and domain names.